Lego Castle: Knights' Kingdom (2000)

-Knights' Kingdom II (2004–2006)
+Knights' Kingdom (2004–2006)

-Knights' Kingdom II was first officially announced in November 2003, in the English version of the Lego magazine.
+A new theme called Knights' Kingdom (often referred to as Knight's Kingdom II to distinguish it from the 2000 theme) was announced in November 2003, in the United Kingdom version of Lego Magazine.
 In spring 2004, the large action figures were released in Europe; several months later, they were released in America.
 Both continents obtained the playsets in the summer.
 Knights' Kingdom chronicles the legends of the Kingdom of Morcia, a fantasy world, and the adventures that take place within it.
 The main characters are the knights of the opposing factions.
-It is a revamped version of an earlier Knights' Kingdom Lego theme, featuring larger, action-figure like characters as well as more colourfully attired mini-figures in the traditional sets.
-While officially titled Knights' Kingdom on its packaging, it is popularly known as Knights' Kingdom II in order to differentiate it from the original theme which only included Lego mini-figures and featured different knight, king, and villain characters.
+It is a revamped version of an earlier Knights' Kingdom Lego theme, featuring larger, action-figure like characters as well as more colorfully attired minifigures in the traditional sets.
+While officially titled Knights' Kingdom on its packaging, it is popularly known as Knights' Kingdom II in order to differentiate it from the original theme which only included Lego minifigures and featured different knight, king, and villain characters.
 It was also made into a trading card game and book series.
-8877 Vladek's Dark Fortress was the largest set of this theme.
-10176 King's Castle is part of this product line, but is not in the official storyline.
+Vladek's Dark Fortress (set 8877) was the largest set of this theme.
+King's Castle (set 10176) is part of this product line, but is not in the official storyline.

-With the emergence of a new Castle line in 2007, the line was discontinued.

 Castle II (2007–2009)

 Released in May, 2007, the new Lego Castle line features a human faction led by a King fighting against an opposing undead skeleton faction ruled by an evil Necromancer.
 This was also the first series to have a royal family including a Queen and a Princess.
-It also included other minifigs such as a Champion (Gold Knight), a Court Wizard, and even a Jester.
+It also included other minifigures such as a Champion (Gold Knight), a Court Wizard, and even a Jester.
 The human faction bears the emblem of a crown, leading to being nicknamed by buyers and Lego fans as the "Crownies".
 Their main color scheme is dark blue, light blue and gold.
 The undead faction has the emblem of a skull, and the army consists almost entirely of undead skeletons, mostly the normal white kind but also featuring a new black variant.
 Their color scheme consists of dark red and black.
 In 2008, Lego Castle introduced sets with orcs, trolls, and dwarves to add to the medieval fantasy theme.
-Excluding the Chess Set, the largest set of this theme is 10193 Medieval Market Village.
+Excluding the Chess Set, the largest set of this theme is Medieval Market Village (10193).
 The last sets of this incarnation of Castle were released in 2009 and were replaced by a new environment, Kingdoms, in 2010.